Reflections on love and actions.

 Also, it was the funeral home, not the sheriff’s office, who kept everything in a locker that they had taken out of my dad’s pockets (as apparently he had slept in his clothes and had loose cash in different pockets, not only in his wallet).
 And the funeral home didn’t offer to give me my dad’s personal possessions, nor was I of a mind to ask, when they were asking me for $200!

 Had I known, I would have given them the $200 dad had on his person (which I had to go back and ask for two weeks later after someone suggested I ask).
 It’s just something that nags at me, like an open loop.
-I know I may not have wanted to see my dad’s body, my son told I wouldn’t, but I can’t help but feel if I had known what was in dad’s pockets, I would have paid the funeral home their “fee.”
+I know I may not have wanted to see my dad’s body, my son told me that I wouldn’t, but I can’t help but feel if I had known what was in dad’s pockets, I would have paid the funeral home their “fee.”

 Speaking of funeral homes, be prepared to pay something out of your own pocket for your family member, otherwise they will not even pick up the body.
 And most don’t offer ANY arrangements, not even cremation, (and not including any viewing or service), for less than $2,000 (in the USA).
+Some relatives paid $17,000 to bury a loved one!
+Ridiculous!!

 Let me know in the comments if you want to know more like this and I’ll write another article.
 I don’t want to be morbid.